-The subfund is also committed to carefully considering environmental issues through its voting and engagement activities.
+The subfund is also committed to carefully considering environmental issues through engagement activities.

 The subfund is actively managed and does not track a benchmark.
-The indicator used by the subfund to measure performance is the MSCI World.
-However, it has not been designated to determine whether the subfund is aligned with the environmental or social characteristics it are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social, and employee matters, respect for human rights, anticorruption, and anti-bribery matters.
+For information purposes, the performance may be compared with the Bloomberg Euro Aggregate 500MM benchmark.
+This benchmark has not been designated to determine whether the subfund is aligned with the environmental or social characteristics that it promotes.